junxit/us-congress-bills-115/bill.md

 legis-num: H.R.
 2200
 congress: 115th CONGRESS
 session: 2d Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: In the Senate of the United States,
 ---

 # H.R.
 2200

-> To reauthorize the Trafficking Victims Protection Act of 2000, and for other purposes.
+That the bill from the House of Representatives (H.R.
+2200) entitled “An Act to reauthorize the Trafficking Victims Protection Act of 2000, and for other purposes.”, do pass with the following

-## § 1.
-Short title

-This Act may be cited as the “Frederick Douglass Trafficking Victims Prevention and Protection Reauthorization Act of 2017”.

-## § 2.
-Table of contents

-The table of contents for this Act is as follows:
+*Strike out all after the enacting clause and insert:*